-Liquid or frozen whole eggs are eggs of the domestic hen, broken from shells with yolks and whites in their natural proportion as so broken (21 CFR 160.110 & 160.115).
+Liquid or frozen whole eggs are eggs of the domestic hen, broken from shells with yolks and whites in their natural proportion as so broken (21 CFR 160.110 &

+160.115).
 A combination of whites and yolks in other than natural proportions, such as "accidentally broken" whole eggs, may be identified as whole eggs as long as the solid content is standardized to 24.2% or greater.

-There is an AskFSIS Q&A (Adjustment of Total Egg Solids) that was published and updated on October 17, 2013 that clarifies policy in relation to adjusting total egg solids.
+There is an AskFSIS Q&A (Adjustment of Total Egg Solids) that clarifies policy in relation to adjusting total egg solids.
 The issue was about an egg products plant that breaks eggs but the total egg solids content of the whole egg in natural proportion is less than 23.6%.
 Can the plant raise the total egg solids of broken whole eggs to meet a buyer's specification (total egg solids of 23.6%) and still label the product as "whole egg"?
 The answer is YES, which can be accomplished by either withholding whites or adding egg yolks.